Neural Parameter Estimation with Incomplete Data: Application

-Figure~\ref{fig:sea_ice:results}, center-left panel, shows predictions of sea-ice extent (the total number of pixels labeled as ice) as a function of year.
-To make these predictions, we imputed missing values by simulating 400 times from the fitted model (of the corresponding year) conditionally on the observed data, and we used the mean of these conditional simulations as the prediction.
-In line with the general scientific consensus, our analysis indicates that sea-ice extent is decreasing dramatically over time, nearly halving over the study period.
-The center-right and right panels of Figure~\ref{fig:sea_ice:results} show the incomplete data from the first day of September 1995 and the resulting predictive probabilities of ice in a box containing a subset of the incomplete data.
-Due to the strong spatial dependence, the predictive probabilities in the interior of the ice sheet and in regions far from ice are close to 1 and 0, respectively; however, there is greater variability within the region corresponding to the sea-ice boundary.
-Post-training, inference (including bootstrap) for all 45 years of data took a total of 24 minutes clock time, compared to \citeauthor{Zhang_2020_spatio-temporal_Arctic_sea_ice}'s (\citeyear{Zhang_2020_spatio-temporal_Arctic_sea_ice}) fully Bayesian inference that took more than a day for fewer years.
+Figure~\ref{fig:sea_ice:results}, center-left panel, shows predictions of sea-ice area as a function of year.
+To make these predictions, we imputed missing values by simulating 100 times from the fitted model (of the corresponding year) conditionally on the observed data, and we treated the mean of these conditional simulations as the prediction.
+In line with the general scientific consensus, our analysis indicates that sea-ice area is decreasing dramatically over time, nearly halving over the study period.
+The center-right and right panels of Figure~\ref{fig:sea_ice:results} show the incomplete data from September 1, 1995, and the resulting predictions of sea-ice proportion in a box containing a subset of the incomplete data (see Figures~\reff{fig:sea_ice:sims}~and~\reffsupp{fig:sea_ice:predictions_and_Y} for individual conditional simulations and predictions of both the data and the hidden labels).
+Due to the strong spatial dependence, the predicted proportions in the interior of the ice sheet and in regions far from ice are close to 1 and 0, respectively; however, there is greater variability within the region corresponding to the sea-ice boundary.
+Post-training, inference (including bootstrap) for all 45 years of data took a total of 1.7 hours clock time.
+This can be compared to \citeauthor{Zhang_2020_spatio-temporal_Arctic_sea_ice}'s (\citeyear{Zhang_2020_spatio-temporal_Arctic_sea_ice}) fully Bayesian inference who, with a binary model and with a smaller data set, needed more than a day of clock time on a comparable high-performance computer.

+Finally, we note evidence of spatial nonstationarity in these Arctic sea-ice data: see Figure~\reffsupp{fig:sea_ice_nonstationarity}, which summarizes our analysis over a subdomain of interest, namely, the Canadian Arctic Archipelago.
+Future work in this application might hence consider spatially-varying versions of $a_1$, $a_2$, $b_1$, and $b_2$.
+The advantage of the proposed EM NBE is that more complicated (nonstationary) models will not alter the workflow, and that more complicated models can be fitted and assessed with relative ease.